Romi-776/Nemesis/README.md

 3.On Edit option a modal will be option where user details will be edited\
 4.On delete user details will be deleted\
 5.Logout option\
-Note:- User authentication will be through JWT token and Session Should expire in 5 min.